 In the subsequent analysis, we examine the aforementioned successful transmission probability and the one-round latency for DFL based on the transmission model of the considered D2D network.
+As shown in Fig.~\ref{fig:topology}, we assume that the sensors collecting environmental data serve as the DFL clients and thus we only consider the terrestrial network and static channel in this paper.
 For our analysis, we assume orthogonal resource allocation among D2D links~\cite{DBLP:journals/jsac/HuCL23}, and thus define the Signal-to-Noise Ratio (SNR) between two connected D2D clients as $ \mbox{SNR}_{i,j}(t):=(P_{tx}h^{i,j}_t |d^{i,j}_t|^{-2})/\sigma^2$.
-Here, $P_{tx}$ is the transmit power and $\sigma^2$ is the power of noise. $h^{i,j}_t$ denotes the Rayleigh fading, modeled as an independent random variable $h^{i,j}_t\sim \exp(1)$ across links and rounds~\cite{wu2022joint}. $|d^{i,j}_t|$ indicates the distance between client $i$ and client $j$.
+Here, $P_{tx}$ is the transmit power and $\sigma^2$ is the power of noise. $h^{i,j}_t$ denotes the Rayleigh fading, modeled as an independent random variable $h^{i,j}_t\sim \exp(1)$ across links and rounds~\cite{DBLP:journals/tnsm/WuWL23}. $|d^{i,j}_t|$ indicates the distance between client $i$ and client $j$.
 Based on this modeling, we define the successful transmission probability as:

 where $\gamma_{th}$ denotes the decoding threshold.